drhsqlite/fossil-mirror/www/javascript.md

 ## <a id="uses"></a>Places Where Fossil’s Web UI Uses JavaScript

-The remainder of this document will explain how Fossil currently uses JavaScript and what it does when these uses are blocked.
+This section documents the areas where Fossil currently uses JavaScript and what it does when these uses are blocked.
+It also gives common workarounds where necessary.

 ### <a id="timeline"></a>Timeline Graph